vincenzocoia/copsupp/issues.md

 	* In addition to the 4 possible reflections, there's also the `U-V` flip for those -- meaning that there's 8 copula families in total.
 Are the latter 4 really needed?
 	* Involves being careful about what variable comes first when specifying a vine edge, and getting the copula right when the vine array is moved around (such as re-leafing).

 3. Package should probably be renamed "rvine".
+Or, perhaps notation should switch to "gvine", or "regvine".

 4. The vignette needs to be improved:
 	* It contains too much extraneous information that would only be useful for developers.